Learning creates happy workplaces

 Secondly, effective training allows for time and other resources after the training course to practice and experiment with the newly acquired skills.

-While you are practicing your new skill you will most likely make a lot of mistakes.
+While you are practising your new skill you will most likely make a lot of mistakes.
 To deliver the same task using the new skill will initially take longer than usual.
 Plan for tasks to take longer.

 Adjust the planned schedule or estimations for a period after the training.
 Allow the employee to work on specific tasks where they can apply their knowledge and work at a slower rate while they integrate their learning.